xingwu1/azure-xplat-cli/Documentation/BatchDocumentation/samples/Helloworld/taskPerFile-appTemplate/readme.md

 # Azure Batch data movement using application templates
-This template shows how to create a parametric sweep job using an *application template* to separate the logic of processing from administration and management.
+This template shows how to create a job using an *application template* to separate the logic of processing from administration and management.
 This sample also demonstrates how to use `ResourceFiles` and `OutputFiles` to automatically download files to the virtual machine and to upload the output after the task completes.

 With an application template, the processing steps required for the job are defined in a separate file - see `movement-template.json` - which is appropriately parameterized.
 The job itself references the template, supplies any required parameter values and specifies the pool on which the job is to run.

+This particular *application template* runs a simple commandline (`cat {fileName}`) for each of the files found in a specified file group from blob storage.

 ## Prerequisites
 You will need an Azure Batch account with a linked Azure Storage account.
 See [Create an Azure Batch account using the Azure portal](https://docs.microsoft.com/azure/batch/batch-account-create-portal) for details.